THE CONSUMMATION OF DANIEL’S REVELATION

 It was under these circumstances that Daniel said “a thing was revealed to Daniel…the thing was true, but the time appointed was long.”
 That “time appointed” in Hebrew is better translated as “warfare”; Daniel saw, from the matter revealed to him, that there was a great warfare before the everlasting kingdom would be established and “stand forever” (Daniel 2:44); before Messiah the Prince would be seated upon the throne of David, and reign in everlasting righteousness; before the “the time came that the saints possessed the kingdom.”
 (Daniel 7:22) This warfare is explained in great detail in the eleventh chapter of Daniel, which continues from chapter ten.

 Daniel’s petition was to better understand the vision of the 2300 day prophecy, and the relating matters which were revealed in earlier revelations.
 We know from the Hebrew that it was the vision of Daniel 8, and not the dreams previous to this time that Daniel was most eager to know about.
 In the Hebrew, this vision is called the “chazon” vision; this vision is only mentioned as accompanied with a vision in Daniel 8, explained in chapter 9, and made reference to in the answers from a mighty angel, whose name is Gabriel, in chapters 10 & 11.
-We can be most certain that “the thing” and understanding Daniel was given therefore was regarding Daniel chapter 8 & 9.
+We can be most certain that “the thing” and understanding Daniel was given therefore was expanding upon the eighth and ninth chapters of Daniel.

 Remember, this is what “thing” was revealed to Daniel in the third year of Cyrus: